nicholaspatrickhill/PepperApp/README.md

 The services handle logic and validation while the repository addresses data storage and retrieval.
 The DTO decouples the data model from the other layers of the project.

-The use of these patterns also facilitates the creation of two, independent applications that can interact with the data:
+The use of these patterns facilitates the creation of two, independent applications that can interact with the data:
 - A CRUD API with a Swagger UI that allows users to interact with the database through a web browser.
 - A console application that enables users to perform CRUD operations on the database based on input received from the console.